Kolkir/mlcpp/polynomial_regression_gpu/README.md

 For this tutorial I chose [MShadow](https://github.com/dmlc/mshadow) library, you can find documentation for it [here](https://github.com/dmlc/mshadow/tree/master/doc).
 This library was chosen because it is actively developed now, and used as a basis for one of a wide used deep learning framework [MXNet](https://mxnet.incubator.apache.org/).
 Also it is a header only library with minimal dependencies, so it's integration is not hard at all.

 Please look at previous [article](https://github.com/Kolkir/mlcpp/tree/master/polynomial_regression) to learn how to download and parse training data.

+You have pay attention on

 1. **Loading data to MShadow datastructures**